Bachelor of Information Technology: Australia

+Other universities have structured their BIT programs to emphasise emerging specialisations or work-integrated learning.
+For example, some institutions offer fully online or hybrid delivery formats to cater to working professionals or remote learners, while others include embedded certifications from leading tech platforms.
+In Australia, some programs integrate industry-recognised certifications and offers pathways into cloud computing, cybersecurity and artificial intelligence specialisations.

-The state of the BIT program in Australia is unstable, as many universities offer it as a technical program while others as a business, e-commerce related program.
+The state of the BIT program in Australia is unstable, as many universities and colleges offer it as a technical program while others as a business, e-commerce related program.
 The Australian Computer Society recognizes all BIT degrees, however Engineers Australia only recognises BIT degrees that are technical.

 Canada

 In Canada, Carleton University and Algonquin College have jointly created four programs under the Bachelor of Information Technology degree: Information Resource Management, Interactive Multimedia and Design, Network Technology, and Optical Systems and Sensors.
 University of Ontario Institute of Technology also offers streams in Networking & Information Technology Security, and Game Development and Entrepreneurship.

 Puerto Rico

 In Puerto Rico several universities offer Bachelor of Information Technology degrees with specializations in Networking, Security, and/or Programming; typically awarded after four years of full-time study and the completion of a supervised project or internship.
 Universities in Puerto Rico offering this specialized education via in-person and online modalities include Columbia Central University, EDP University of Puerto Rico, and National University College.